paulcostanza/client-learning-protocol/README.md

 ## interesting resources

 From **[Css-Tricks](https://css-tricks.com/almanac/properties/a/animation-timeline/)**, this link provides insite on animation.
 I can use the sections about image growing as you scroll, and scroolport/scroll container/ scrollable overflow for the flashcard section!

+## code snippets

+have them all be the same size if not enough room then add the scroll bar at the bottom while at it, find out some common sizes for things like pics, fonts, headers, etc.